 In addition to providing education to the public, The Habitat regularly hosts conservation organizations and researchers who are looking to learn more about polar bears.

 In this video, you can see Inukshuk eating a sample of seaweed collected from the Hudson Bay.
-For more information, please check out the conservation page for more information.
+For more information, please check out the conservation page.